Membership Benefits

 Membership Assessment

-The capabilities framework will be used to inform an initial interim membership assessment process that will robustly assess individuals and their ability to work within remote, rural, and humanitarian healthcare and award them use of Member or Fellow postnominals.
-This service is due to be launched early 2023.
+The capabilities framework and specially developed scoring criteria is used to inform an initial interim membership assessment process that will robustly assess individuals and their ability to work within remote, rural, and humanitarian healthcare and award them use of Member or Fellow postnominals.

 Accreditation